Lithium: The Driving Force of the 21st Century

 Batteries are catalysts of massive changes in our time, both industrial and social.
 The boom of battery driven cars, phones and robots is causing the market for its core component lithium to soar, creating a modern-day gold rush with geo-strategic consequences.
 Story follows the value chain of this rare mineral, from investment and prospecting in the US, to the mining in Bolivia, production of batteries and cars in China and to the small oil state Norway leading the way to electrify all of its transportation – cars, buses, planes and boats.
 This is the story of how lithium is changing societies and just possibly might have a role in saving our planet.
 But at a high cost.

-As the need for effective climate protection gets stronger, the development of cleaner energy is gaining momentum.
+As the need for climate protection gets stronger, the development of cleaner energy is gaining momentum.
 At the same time, a key part of the solution, lithium, and the production of the material, is not without its own hazards and sins.
 Lithium pollution is an increasing problem wherever it is mined.
-The supply of lithium is not fast enough to accommodate the demand, signs of the bottleneck effect are already manifesting, with Chinese, Australian and American corporations buying lithium mines in various countries around the world to ensure the reserves for the future.
+The supply of lithium is not fast enough to accommodate the demand, and signs of a bottleneck effect are already manifesting, with Chinese, Australian and American corporations buying lithium mines in countries around the world to ensure reserves for the future.

 The story is talking about how the future is unraveling in front of our eyes.
 It is raising awareness about how the transition from fossil to electric actually is happening, with all its wonderful possibilities.
 But also how it’s affecting geo politics and how clean energy also comes with a price and some risks.